PPP Updates and May 7th Due Date

 If you cannot establish similar drop in revenue between 2020 to 2019, you should consider returning PPP money

-, as you will have difficulty in supporting your certification that “taking into account their current
+by May 7th, as you will have difficulty in supporting your certification that “taking into account their current

 business activity and their ability to access other sources of liquidity sufficient to support their ongoing operations in a manner that is not significantly detrimental to the business”.